d8ahazard/docker-phlex/README.md

 `The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.

-* `-v /config` - Where muximux should store its files
+* `-v /config` - Where Phlex should store its files
 * `-e HTTPPORT` (optional) Port to serve http web traffic from. (default is 5666)
 * `-e HTTPSPORT` (optional) Port to serve https traffic from. (default is 5667)
 * `-e FASTCGIPORT` (optional) Port to use for cast traffic (default is 9000)